ibexa/documentation-developer/docs/releases/ez_platform_v2.4.md

 #### Rich Text block

-In the Page Builder you can make use the Rich Text block.
+In the Page Builder you can make use of the Rich Text block.
 It enables you to insert text created using the Online Editor with all features of a Rich Text Field.

 ![Rich Text block](img/2.4_rich_text_block.png)